 Stepping outside of travel

-- Paying a small fee to extend your reward points deadline.
-Some credit card reward programs will let you pay a small reinstatement fee to extend your points expiration date.
+- Paying a small fee to extend your rewards points deadline.
+Some credit card rewards programs will let you pay a small reinstatement fee to extend your points expiration date.
 This could be worth it if your points will save you more money on planned travel than the cost of the fee itself.

 - Calling your credit card provider to ask about programs.
 It's best that you call your credit card provider to find out if they offer any options to preserve your points.
 Many reward programs have extended their point expiration dates due to COVID-19.